mweidner037/list-positions-formatting/README.md

 - For each format key `key`, find the greatest mark such that `mark.key = key` and the mark _covers_ `pos` (`mark.start < pos < mark.end`).
 - If `mark.value` is not null, then add the entry `{ key: mark.value }` to the format object.
 Otherwise, `key` is not present in the object.

-The null-value rule lets you delete a format key: for example, to change a range's format from `{ bold: true }` to `{}` (unbolding), add a new, winning mark with `mark.key = "bold"` and `mark.value = null`.
+The null-value rule lets you delete a format key: e.g., to change a range's format from `{ bold: true }` to `{}` (unbolding), add a new mark with `{ key: "bold", value: null }`.

 ## API

 ### Class Formatting

 Class `Formatting<M extends IMark>` implements the above marks-to-formatting procedure.
 It is a local data structure storing a set of marks.
 Mutate the set using `addMark(mark)` and `deleteMark(mark)`.
-Other methods let you query the formatting resulting from the current set of marks:
+Other methods let you query the formatting that results from the current set of marks:

 - `getFormat(pos)` returns the current format object at a Position.
-- `formattedSlices(list)` returns an efficient representation of the complete current Formatting state projected onto a specific list `list`.
+- `formattedSlices(list)` returns an efficient representation of the current formatting projected onto a specific list `list`.
 Specifically, it returns an array of _slices_ in list order, where each slice is a list range `{ startIndex: number, endIndex: number }` with a single format.
-Use the optional arguments `startIndex?, endIndex?` to restrict to part of `list`.
-- `formattedSpans()` returns an efficient representation of the complete current Formatting state, independent of a specific list.
+- `formattedSpans()` returns an efficient representation of the current formatting, independent of a specific list.
 Specifically, it returns an array of _spans_ in list order, where each span is a range `{ start: Anchor, end: Anchor }` with a single format.
-Use the optional arguments `start?, end?` to restrict to part of the order.

 Class Formatting does not specify the sort order on marks.
 Instead, you choose the sort order, by extending the `IMark` interface with extra fields (type parameter `M`) and supplying a `compareMarks` function that uses those fields.
 Alternatively, you can use the [TimestampFormatting](#class-timestampformatting) class, which chooses a reasonable default sort order.

 Misc features:

-- `addMark` and `deleteMark` return changes to the current winning formatting.
+- `addMark` and `deleteMark` return changes to the current formatting.
 - `save()` and `load(savedState)` save and load the current set of marks, similar to list-positions's save and load methods.
 - `getActiveMarks(pos)` and `getAllMarks(pos)` give you more info about the marks covering a given Position.
 - There is no way to modify an existing mark, and you should avoid modifying IMark objects in-place.
 Instead, delete the current mark and add a modified version.

 **Warning:** Similar to list-positions's List class, you must [manage metadata](https://github.com/mweidner037/list-positions#managing-metadata) for a Formatting instance.
-Typically, you're already managing metadata for a List/Outline/LexList storing your actual values; it is then sufficient to share that list's `Order` with your Formatting instance, via the `order` constructor argument.
+Typically, you're already managing metadata for a List/Text/Outline/AbsList storing your actual values; it is then sufficient to share that list's `Order` with your Formatting instance, via the `order` constructor argument.

 ### Class TimestampFormatting